Mississippi Labor Laws Guide

 The term “minors” refers to young workers who are under the age of 18.

-Because of the application of the federal law, Mississippi employers are not allowed to pay an hourly rate that's lower than the standard hourly rate to any of the abovementioned employees.
+Because of the federal law application, Mississippi employers are not allowed to pay an hourly rate lower than the standard hourly rate to any of the abovementioned employees.

-Which means — subminimum and minimum wages are the same in Mississippi, both based on the federal minimum wage of $7.25.
+This means that subminimum and minimum wages are the same in Mississippi based on the federal minimum wage of $7.25 per hour.

 Mississippi payment laws